-All eyes are currently on the weather as people watch to see what will happen with Hurricane Matthew that is schedule to hit land sometime tonight or tomorrow.
+All eyes are currently on the weather as people watch to see what will happen with Hurricane Irma that is schedule to hit land sometime tonight or tomorrow.

 One area for concern seems to be central Florida, which is the home of Walt Disney World.